TimmyOlus/timmyolusportfolio.github.com/README.md

 <h1>Klaviyo & Marketing Automation Expert</h1>
-Skillset: Marketing Automation, Lead management, Sales conversion, CSS and HTMl.
+Skillset: Marketing Automation, Lead management, Sales conversion, CSS and HTML.

 <h2>About Me</h2>
 Welcome!.
 I am A professional Klaviyo and Marketing Automation expert helping SMEs in Lead management, retention, and revenue growth.
 I have worked with different e-commerce businesses, both online and offline, to achieve success.
 I'm confident in my ability to achieve the same with you.
 Let's work together